 - The resident will be required to participate in and complete the requirements set forth in the curriculum.
 The Residency Supervisor and the Director of the Affiliated Residency Program will recommend the granting of certification to the resident through the office at The University of Incarnate Word Rosenberg School of Optometry upon successful completion of the Residency Program at DLC.

 - Any resident accepted for training can be dismissed by DLC, without receiving a certificate of completion, for infraction of the rules and regulations of DLC, or those set forth by Rosenberg School of Optometry, or for any action that jeopardizes the safety of patients, personnel or physical facilities.

+- The resident must prepare and present a Grand Round type presentation on campus at RSO at the time and date chosen by RSO.
 The Residency Program Supervisor tracks the resident and ensures he/she attains all criteria.
-At the end of the year, the Residency Supervisor is required to send a letter in writing to the Director of Affiliated Residency Programs attesting to the fact that the Resident has completed all criteria to the Residency Supervisor's satisfaction and may be awarded the residency certificiate.
-The certificate is mailed to the Resident after June 30 (or end date of the residency).
+At the end of the year, the Residency Supervisor is required to send a letter in writing to the Director of Affiliated Residency Programs attesting to the fact that the Resident has completed all criteria to the Residency Supervisor's satisfaction and may be awarded the residency certificate.
+The certificate is mailed to the Resident after July 31 (or end date of the residency).